-Examples include Lion's Park (Te Anau) and Lumsden Town Centre Located in townships of over 500 residents Parking provided on site or safely along road frontage Play equipment to suit a range of age groups Toilets may be provided in strategic locations - refer LoS for public toilets All-weather paths connecting play areas with toilets, parking and other features Lighting may be provided in strategic locations Standard park furniture including seats, picnic tables and bins, especially where barbecues are also provided Fumiture is installed on concrete pads Standard reserve name and control signage Trees provided for amenity value and shade Low maintenance gardens may be provided Provision and Development Sports Parks 2.3 hectares of sports park per 1,000 residents A sports park of suitable size and contour to allow development of at least two playing fields and associated facilities within 65km (by road) of all residents (other than in Milford Sound and Rakiura/Stewart Island) The development and maintenance standards for sports parks have been removed from this section and included as an Appendix for reference purposes.
+Provision and Development Sports Parks allow active play Examples include Mackenzie St, Winton Few improvements required.
+No toilets May include basic play equipment if this is the only suitable park for the community If play equipment is provided, at least one seat should be provided close to the playground Basic name and control signage No gardens, but trees provided for amenity value and shade The development and maintenance standards for sports parks have been removed from this section and included as an Appendix for reference purposes.
 Currently the responsibility for developing and maintaining sports parks is delegated to sports clubs and defined through lease agreements.
 Council provides park land to clubs who develop and maintain it for their purposes.
 This practice has led to some inequity in provision of sporting opportunities as most sports parks are dominated by rugby.
 Most other field-based codes (football, cricket, league, hockey) play out of the district or on private facilities, with the exception of club cricket (Te Anau and Moores Reserve) and junior soccer (Moores Reserve in Winton) Council will continue to provide park land to sports clubs for development, maintenance and use, subject to the terms of leases or licences and for as long as there is demand and there is a lease in place.
-When leases terminate and the land is no longer actively required for sports, it will be reviewed to determine if it is a strategic asset and may be considered for disposal or a change in use Provision and Development Quality Standard 2 Quality Standard 3 Nature Parks Usually larger areas defined by the natural values they are created to protect High biodiversity and conservation values May be smaller remnants or parts of a larger natural area Moderate biodiversity or conservation values, or potential to improve them with revegetation
+When leases terminate and the land is no longer actively required for sports, it will be reviewed to Provision and Change in use Quality Standard 2 Quality Standard 3 Development Nature Parks Ť nature FdIRS Usually larger areas defined by the natural values they are created to protect High biodiversity and conservation values May be smaller remnants or profession of a larger natural area Moderate biodiversity conservation values, or potential improve them with revegetation